Reconstructing biochemical cluster networks: Reconstructing cluster graphs

-\begin{remark} Note that in our chemical setting, $||\ve d^-||_1\leq 2$.
-Therefore, in order to construct some $\ve z\in\cluster(\ve y)$ such that $\ve z+\ve d\in\Z^n_+$, we have to compute $J_U:x_i$ only with respect to at most one variable $x_i$ for each $\ve d$.
-Clearly, one can compute suitable Gr\"obner bases for $J_U$ and for $J_U:x_i$ with $i \in [n]$ in advance and reuse them when constructing the cluster graph.
-Moreover, note that a generating set of $J_U: x_i$ can be computed from $J_U$ via a DegRevLex-Gr\"obner basis computation with an ordering such that $x_i$ is minimal (that is, that maximizes the $i$-th component), and then removing $x_i$ from any binomial by division where possible.
-The resulting generating set of $J_U: x_i$ is, in fact, still a Gr\"obner basis of $J_U: x_i$ that maximizes the $i$-th component.
+\begin{remark} It should be noted that in our chemical setting we have $||\ved'||_1\leq 2$ for any elementary reaction $(\ved',\ved'')$.
+Therefore, we only have to compute generators for $J_U:(x_ix_j)=(J_U:x_i):x_j$.
+This square number of Gr\"obner bases can in fact be pre-computed before we start construction of the cluster graph $\clustergraph(U,D,S)$.

-In order to apply Theorem \ref{Thm:cct}, we have to compute a Gr\"obner basis of $J_U: x_i$ with respect to a DegRevLex term ordering that maximizes some other component $j$.
-As we have already computed a Gr\"obner basis of $J_U: x_i$, we might even use a Gr\"obner walk to compute the desired DegRevLex-Gr\"obner basis $G_{ij}$ of $J_U: x_i$ that maximizes the $j$-th component.
+Computation of $I:\vex_i$ for a positively graded binomial ideal $I$ can be done without any additional indeterminate.
+(Thus, the computation is much faster.)
+It suffices to compute any DegRevLex-Gr\"obner basis of $I$ with an ordering such that $x_i$ is minimal, and then dividing any binomial by $x_i$ for which this is possible \cite{Hosten+Sturmfels:GRIN}.
+Note that the resulting set of binomials is still a DegRevLex-Gr\"obner basis of $I:\vex_i$.

-Finally, note that also all the Gr\"obner bases $G_{ij}$ for which there is some $\ve d\in D$ with $\supp(\ve d^-)=\{i,j\}$ can be computed in advance to constructing the cluster graph.
-The construction of the cluster graph reduces to computing normal forms with respect to these Gr\"obner bases then. \end{remark}
+Finally, in order to compute $J_U:(x_ix_j)=(J_U:x_i):x_j$, we first compute a generating set of $J_U:x_i$ as explained in the previous paragraph.
+As this generating set is a Gr\"obner basis of $J_U:x_i$, we might even use a Gr\"obner walk \cite{Collart+Kalkbrener+Mall} from there to compute the desired DegRevLex-Gr\"obner basis of $J_U:x_i$ with $x_j$ smallest. \end{remark}